China accuses US of sowing discord in South China Sea

 Pompeo, in a statement released Monday, said the U.S. now regards virtually all Chinese maritime claims outside its internationally recognized waters to be illegitimate.
 The new position does not involve disputes over land features that are above sea level, which are considered to be “territorial” in nature.

-Previously, U.S. policy had been to insist that maritime disputes between China and its smaller neighbors be resolved peacefully through U.N.-backed arbitration.
+Previous U.S. policy had been to insist that maritime disputes between China and its smaller neighbors be resolved peacefully through U.N.-backed arbitration.

+Pompeo’s statement was a major change in South China Sea policy, said Zhu Feng, the director of a South China Sea studies center at Nanjing University.
+He said other countries challenging China’s claims may take a more aggressive stance because of America’s openly stated support.

+“The U.S. didn’t used to comment on the sovereignty issue in the South China Sea, because it itself is not the claimant,” Zhu said.
+“But this time it has made itself into a judge or arbiter.
+It will bring new instability and tension.”